ncatlab/nlab-content/pages/18298.md

 ## Definition

-We first give the more abstract definiton in terms of slice catesugories (def. \ref{TopologicalVectorBundleInTermsOfSliceCategories} below) and then unwind this to the traditional definition (def \ref{TopologicalVectorBundle} below).
+We first give the more abstract definiton in terms of slice categories (def. \ref{TopologicalVectorBundleInTermsOfSliceCategories} below) and then unwind this to the traditional definition (def \ref{TopologicalVectorBundle} below).

 For definiteness, in the following by _[[vector space]]_ we mean _[[real vector space|real]] [[finite dimensional vector space]]_.
 The generalization to other [[topological fields|topological]] [[ground field]] such as the [[complex numbers]] is immediate.